EPCCed/eidf-docs/docs/services/datapublishing/accessing.md

             --no-sign-request
 ```

-Note that if you want to to view data that are in other people's buckets you need to add the `--no-sign-request` flag.
+Note that if you want to to view data that are in other people's buckets you need to add the `--no-sign-request` flag otherwise you will not be able to see it.

 ### Testing your s3 links and downloading